 Indentation areas (like the one at the start of this paragraph) are links to Google.
 This allows you to conveniently search for any unfamiliar words or phrases by copying the text in question and clicking on an indentation.

 Chances are, you don't know how your memory works because neither you nor your parents were ever told anything about it in school.
 I know of no government funded school that teaches students how to remember.
-If the information that you want to remember is verbal information involving numbers or letters, you can remember only a few items and only for a couple of minutes.
-After that, these items are gone.
+If the information that you want to remember is verbal information involving numbers or letters, you can remember it only briefly unless you deliberately process it.

 As children, we do all sorts of things with our mind to break this barrier and establish such items of information as more permanently recallable.
 Some of these things are unconscious.
 A some are conscious.
 Most do not work as well as we would wish them to.

-On the other hand, if you saw an heard a lion on a familiar street.
-You would would probably remember the event for the rest of your life.
-The fives senses have been critical to survival for at least one or two hundred thousand years, while the need to remember names, addresses, phone numbers, reading, and writing began much more recently.
-Our ability to remember information encoded by means of letters and numbers is far less complete than the adaptation to release-world experiences gleaned directly through the five senses.
+On the other hand, if you saw and heard a lion on a familiar street, you would probably remember the event for the rest of your life.
+The fives senses have been critical to our survival for at least two hundred thousand years, while the need to remember names, addresses, phone numbers, and text began much more recently.
+Our ability to remember information encoded by means of letters and numbers is far less complete than our adaptation to information gleaned directly through the five senses.